imsoumya18/cv/README.md

 # This is my Online CV

- - To visit this page go to [click here.](https://imsoumya18.github.io/cv)
+ - To visit this page go to [imsoumya18.github.io/cv](https://imsoumya18.github.io/cv)

  **SUPPORT ME:**